Output Formats

 | `findings` | Array of file-level findings |

-| `file_path` | Relative path to the scanned file |
+| `file_path` | Relative path to scanned file |

 | `language` | Detected programming language |

-| `cryptographic_assets` | Array of cryptographic findings within the file |
+| `cryptographic_assets` | Array of crypto findings in the file |

-| `match_type` | Scanner that detected the asset |
+| `start_line` | First line where the asset was detected |

-| `line_number` | Line number where the match was found |
+| `end_line` | Last line where the asset was detected |

 | `match` | Actual code snippet matched |